 This section could be an entire BOOK!
 That’s why we have a popular blog post already dedicated to it: the 37 Best Places to Visit in the Dominican Republic.
 And the 40+ Best Things to Do in the Dominican Republic.

-If you’re only interested in the resort scene, then you’ll find those along the southeastern part of the country in places like Punta Cana, La Romana, or Puerto Plata.
-If you want to veer away from chain hotels and resorts, we have some world-class villas and private homestays in our guide: the best Airbnbs in the Dominican Republic you can rent.
+If you’re only interested in the Dominican resort scene, then you’ll find those in places like Punta Cana, La Romana, or Puerto Plata.
+If you want to veer away from chain hotels and resorts, we have some world-class villas and private homestays in our guide: the best boutique hotels in the Dominican Republic you can rent.

 If you’ve read our article on the Best Dominican Republic Beaches, then chances are you already have Cabarete down on your list of places to be in the Dominican Republic!
 This wellness community focuses on watersports, healthy eating, and beach life.
 Here you can learn to surf, go horseback riding, meet a community of locals + immigrants from around the world.
 There are also several day trips you can take from Cabarete.

 Located in the mountains of the Cibao region, Jarabacoa is gaining popularity with travelers for its plethora of ecotourism and relaxing wellness opportunities.
-You can hike to the highest point in the Caribbean, go horseback riding, white water rafting, visit some of the most important coffee fields in the country, and tons more.
-End your time there with some homemade ice cream and enjoy watching the convergence of two rivers at their public park, La Confluenza.
+You can hike to the highest point in the Caribbean, go horseback riding, white water rafting, visit Dominican waterfalls, and tons more.
+Stay at the Gran Jimenoa hotel!

 While not our top favorite due to the over-tourism in some spots, this has become such a popular destination we’ve decided to add it just in case.
 For many, the natural wonders in Samana Bay are truly something special.
 Alongside swimming with fishes on the beaches of Las Galeras and Playa Fronton, travelers can head on boats to Los Haitises National park to witness limestone caves and the biggest mangrove forest in all of the Caribbean!
 Our personal favorite is the Dominican Waterfall: El Limon.
 Get there on horseback and before the crowds!